rapid7/insightconnect-workflows/workflows/GeoIP_Lookup_with_Slack/help.md

 # Description

-This workflow accepts a Slack command containing an IP Address, looks up the IP in the IP Stack Database, and returns details about where the IP Address is located on the globe.
+This workflow accepts a Slack command and performs a GeoIP lookup using the IPStack plugin

 Sample Slack Trigger Commands:

-`@Slack bot !geoip <IP Address>``
+`@Slack bot !geoip <IP Address>`

 # Key Features

-* Geo-location lookup on an IP Address from Slack
+* Geo-location lookup on an IP address from Slack

 # Requirements